Frequently Asked Questions

-6. What, exactly, is the Dyke?
+What is the Sheep Dyke?
 What is its purpose and why does it need repairing?

-7. Will I be shown what to do when building the Dyke?
+Will I be shown what to do when building the Sheep Dyke?

 Just work to your ability and don’t hesitate to ask for help and guidance if you need it.
-Every expert started as a beginner once!
+Every expert started as a beginner!

 The traditional building technique means that there is no need for any mortar or cement, as it relies on the careful placement of interlocking and overlapping stones for its strength.
 A well-built section of wall can last many, many years, serving as both a barrier to the sheep and as a haven for wildlife, who use its many gaps and cracks to make a home and as a protective shelter.